nirasha-repo/TeleHealth/README.md

 # TeleHealth

 This is a simple dashboard to add and display patient details.
 The solution consists of API Controller along with a simple UI.

 Download the project and Run Locally : https://localhost:44300/

+(UI build is also handled through the .Net build process)

 Swagger API Documentation : https://localhost:44300/swagger/index.html